rameshchauhan01/AI-ML/README.md

  README.
 Scanned on 2025-11-06 18:08._

 ## Overview
-# Case Study : Customer Loan Purchase Prediction
+# Models for Customer Loan Purchase Prediction

 This case study will help us to understand the stages in the AI/ML project lifecycle with loans data set to predict whether potential customer's will be targeted for loans.
 We will focus on the following stages namely -